Course Description

 Writing 105M focuses on the strategies, processes, and theories of effective multimedia communication.
 We study writing in the context of digital technologies that enable combinations of different media–for instance, images, audio, video, and/or interactivity used alongside alphanumeric text to convey a message.
 Projects in the course involve analyzing, creating, and reflecting on new ways of communicating that include multiple modes.
 We examine digital rhetoric and the opportunities and constraints that digital technologies offer as we experiment with multimedia compositions.

 The schedule, projects, and resources for the class are all available at https://sorapure.net/105m.
 The website will be updated throughout the quarter.
+There is also a Canvas website for this course which will be used just for due dates and posting grades.

 Grade proportions and policies